 Christine Callahan is an attorney practicing solely in the area of family law across Minnesota.
-She is also a mediator, a Minnesota Rule 114 qualified neutral, and she is on the Court Rosters of approved Early Neutral Evaluators for Scott and Carver Counties.
-Christine is the proud single parent of three sons and has been an active volunteer for the Chanhassen Athletic Association and various sports organizations in the southwest metro.
+She is also a mediator, a Minnesota Rule 114 qualified neutral, and she also offers Early Neutral Evaluations.
+Christine is the proud single parent of three sons and has been an active volunteer for the Chanhassen Athletic Association, and various sports organizations in the southwest metro.

 Christine is a Minnesota CLE Faculty Member and taught “How to Succeed in Mediation.”
 She also authored a feature article in Bench and Bar entitled “Eyes Wide Open; Optimizing Outcomes in Mediation” as well as an article in the attorney newsletter “Hearsay” entitled “How to Succeed at Your First Mediation.”

 - Received her bachelor's degree in Secondary Education from the University of Wisconsin, Madison.